 Closer objects with tags and farther in the background without them.

 The application performance has improved considerably, although there is still a drop in fps depending on the configuration parameters (maximum distance from the object to the camera and the maximum number of objects that may have tags).
 With a scene quite crowded with 10,000 objects that ran at 30 fps without the tags, there was a fall of up to 10 fps when it was used only as camera distance restriction.
-Also limiting the number of objects tagged in 500, the drop was only 3 fps.
+Also limiting the number of objects tagged in 500, the drop was only 3 fps, resulting in 27 fps for this simulation.

 Since the problem of 'bind' was reduced, the video memory becomes a point of focus again.
 Even though only some objects receive tags, it is still mandatory to keep on board a different texture per each object.
+Optimizations were developed trying to compress the images on the graphic card, but this kind of operation did not really work as expected, the better way to use less memory is the use of programmable shaders that is the focus of the future work.

 Conclusions

 The display of the tags on the 3D objects is a resource desired by the people who work with CAD models, since the efficiency to identify objects that are being examined is very high.
-The user can already see the name of the structure in the object tree, but with tags applied directly in the geometric objects, the identification is much faster.
+The user can already see the name of the structure in the object tree, but with tags applied directly in the geometric objects, the identification is much faster and precise.

-The solution presented here was implemented and then tested with a massive model, but for the moment there is a limit of objects that can receive tags, just boxes and cylinders.
+The solution presented here was implemented and then tested with a massive model, but for the moment, there is a limit of objects that can receive tags, just boxes and cylinders, in the future the algorithm will support different shapes, such as cones or torus.

 Application performance is not completely compromised with the tags.
-However, some configuration settings in the algorithms still need to be made so that the solution be more adapted.
-The textures can be created as objects and a smart algorithm can manage when they are removed or stored on the video card.
+However, some configuration settings in the algorithms still need to be made so that the solution can be more adapted for different situations and styles of working.
+The textures can be created as objects and a smart algorithm can manage when they are removed or stored on the memory of the graphic card.

-The current solution limits the number of objects with tags.
+The current solution limits the number of objects with tags in order to achieve better performance of the application.
 The choice of which objects receive tags each frame depends only on their distance from the camera and the limit of objects that can receive these tags.
-In order to set the amount of tags to exhibit, it is important to talk with users of the program and see what they actually prefer.
+In order to set these control of the amount of tags to exhibit, it is important to alow the users of the program to configure and evaluate and see what they actually prefer.

-As a future work, it would be important to tag other geometric primitives such as cones or torus.
-Another issue that should be addressed in the future is the orientation of the text.
+As a future work should be addressed the orientation of the text.
 Today, the texture is placed under the guidance of the geometric object.
-As in the case of randomly generated scene, objects can be "upside down" in relation to the camera and the text appears so.
-It would be interesting to think of some way to align the text according to the UP from the camera.
+As in the case of randomly generated scene, objects can be upside down in relation to the camera and the text appears so.
+It would be interesting to think of some way to align the text according to the UP vector of the camera.

 Another optimization that is important regards the size of each geometry.
 The size of each object could be taken into account, so objects away from the camera, but that occupies a larger amount of pixels on the screen should also receive tags.
 The same would apply in reverse: very small objects near the camera would not receive tags.